 Communication tools

-[Note: Delete this section if the website does not have communication tools such as chat rooms or message centres.]

 If you use any communication tools available through our website (such as any forum, chat room or message centre), you agree only to use those communication tools for lawful and legitimate purposes.
 You must not use any communication tool for posting or disseminating any material unrelated to the use of our website, including (without limitation) the offer of goods or services for sale, files that may damage any other person’s computing devices or software, content that may be offensive to any other users of our website, or material or data in violation of any law (including data or other material that is protected by copyright or trade secrets which you do not have the right to use).
 When you make any communication on our website, you represent that you own the content of the communication.

 We are under no obligation to ensure that the communications on our website are legitimate and we are not able to monitor communications at all times.
 We reserve the right to remove any communication at any time in our sole discretion.
-Please report any objectionable information to us at: [email address].
+Please report any objectionable information to us at: kaliberdesignz@gmail.com

 Exclusion of liability